 There are a few different ways to find out what a boat is worth.

 - Hire a professional.
 Pay a surveyor or broker to tell you what your boat is worth

 - Do your own boat value calculation.
-We’ll show you how to estimate the value of any boat and walk you through an example.
+We’ll show you how to roughly estimate the value of a boat and walk you through an example.
 Don’t worry, the math is easy and we’ve provided a free downloadable calculator at the end of this post.

 While there’s no substitute for doing your own research, sometimes it’s helpful to get a professional opinion.
 Here are some of the service providers that can help you value a used boat.

 What does a marine surveyor do?